In 30 seconds…

-If you are seeking legitimate treatment for your hair loss, these are the two drugs that you should be taking.
-Anything else, really, is a risk – either in terms of not being safe or not being effective.
-Let’s take them one at a time.
+If you are seeking legitimate treatment for your hair thinning, these are the two drugs that you should be taking.
+Anything else, really, is a risk.
+In the best case, they just won’t work.
+But in the worst, they may well not be safe at all.
+Let’s take these two effective hair loss treatments one at a time.

 Finasteride is a hair loss treatment that works by inhibiting that 5α-Reductase enzyme we mentioned before.
 Without the work of that enzyme, there is less DHT in your system – meaning that your hair follicles cannot react adversely to it.
-Finasteride reduces the amount of DHT in your scalp by over 60%.
+Finasteride reduces the amount of DHT in your scalp by over two-thirds (60%).

 Further studies have been taken at one, two, and five years on Finasteride treatment.
 Compared with a placebo rate that showed hair loss in 58%, 72%, and 100% of men in the three respective years, those on Finasteride showed hair loss in 14%, 17%, and 35% of cases.

 Finasteride does work.
 However, it is not an immediate fix; no hair loss treatments are.
 Most men see some results after three months of continued use, but it can take over 12 months before significant visible changes occur.

 The most effective oral treatment for receding hairlines and balding crowns.
 Just one pill a day.

 An alternative – and potentially complementary – treatment to Finasteride is Minoxidil.
 Rather than being taken as a pill, it is a topical treatment.
 This means that you apply it to your scalp – twice daily.